24 Best Bug Tracking Tools in 2026

 Alternatives: Linear and Marker.io.

 Want to collect website issues directly into Shortcut?
-See how Shortcut/Marker.io integration works
+See how the Shortcut/Marker.io integration works.

 10. Linear